rachel-thoi/Porfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 then V. This kind of button combination is called a chord, for whatever reason -->

+I am a Computer Engineer with a strong interest in building systems that blend technical precision with creativity.
+My career goal is to pursue opportunities in embedded systems and software development where I can design solutions that are both functional and user-friendly.

+For this portfolio, I am especially interested in working on projects such as Music Playlist, which models the organization of songs, Logic Gate, which reflects my passion for digital design and computer architecture, and Clothing, which models the customization of outfits.
+Working on these project allows me to explore creative applications of engineering in everyday life.

+Completing this portfolio project will also give me a stronger opportunity to highlight my skills on my resume and gain a deeper understanding of OSU components, which will benefit me both academically and professionally.

+Outside of academics, I enjoy listening to K-pop music, watching anime, and exploring technology that blends both hardware and software, as well as taking on projects that encourage problem-solving and innovation.

 ## Assignment

 <!-- TODO: read the assignment section then delete this comment -->